AllanCameron/geomtextpath/README.md

 You can use `geom_textline` and `geom_labelline` as a drop in for `geom_line` if you want it directly labelled.
-Just pass the `label` you want as an argument to `geom_textline` (or if you have grouped data you can pass the label as an aesthetic mapping).
+Just pass the `label` you want as an argument to `geom_textline` (or if you have grouped data, you can pass the label as an aesthetic mapping).
 As in the other geoms here, you can specify the line’s appearance and the text’s appearance separately.